X rating

-An X rating is a rating used in various countries to classify films that have content deemed suitable only for adults.
-It is used when the violent or sexual content of a film is considered to be potentially disturbing to general audiences.
+An X rating is a film rating that indicates that the film contains content that is considered to be suitable only for adults.
+Films with an X rating may have scenes of graphic violence or explicit sexual acts that may be disturbing or offensive to some viewers.
+The X rating is used in different ways by different countries, and it may have legal or commercial implications for the distribution and exhibition of such films.
+For example, some countries may ban or restrict the sale or rental of X-rated films, while others may allow them only in specific theaters or with special taxes.
+Some countries may also have different criteria or definitions for what constitutes an X-rated film, and some may consider the artistic merit of the film as a factor in classification.
+The X rating has been renamed or replaced by other ratings in some countries over time.

 Australia

 The Australian Classification Board (ACB, formerly known as the OFLC), a government institution, issues ratings for all movies and television shows exhibited, televised, sold, or hired in Australia.
 Material showing explicit, non-simulated sex that is pornographic in nature is rated X18+.

 People under 18 may not buy, rent, exhibit, or view these films in cinemas.
 The exhibition or sale of these films to people under the age of 18 years is a criminal offence carrying a maximum fine of $5,500.
 Films classified as X18+ are forbidden from being sold or rented anywhere in the six states of Australia.
 They are legally available to be sold or hired in the Australian Capital Territory and the Northern Territory.
 Importing X18+ material from these territories to any of the Australian states is legal, as the constitution forbids any restrictions on trade between the states and territories.